ldbc/lsqb/README.md

    for f in social-network-sf*.tar.zst; do echo ${f}; tar -I zstd -xvf ${f}; rm ${f}; done
    ```

+1. Revise the benchmark settings, e.g. the number of threads for DuckDB.

 ### Creating the input data

 Data sets should be provided in two formats: